-- Instant oatmeal made with low-fat or fat-free milk* with nuts and dried cranberries
+- Instant oatmeal made with low-fat or fat-free milk or soymilk, with nuts and chopped banana

-- Low-fat yogurt layered with crunchy cereal and blueberries for a breakfast parfait
+- Low-fat yogurt or soy yogurt layered with crunchy cereal and berries for a breakfast parfait

-- Vegetable sandwich: Sliced tomato, pepper, onion, avocado (with or without cheese*) stuffed in a whole-grain pita
+- Vegetable sandwich: Sliced tomato, pepper, onion, avocado and hummus stuffed between whole-grain bread or on a wrap

-- Vegetable burger or falafel with cheese*, mushrooms and tomato on a whole-grain bun
+- Vegetable burger with sauteed mushrooms and tomato on a whole-grain bun

-- Whole-grain pasta with tomato sauce plus vegetables (mushrooms, tomatoes, eggplant, peppers and onions)
+- Whole-grain pasta with tomato sauce and sauteed or roasted vegetables like mushrooms, tomatoes, eggplant, peppers and onions

 - Hummus and pita wedges